Related resources -

 When creating or editing a macro, or creating or loading a merge document, WordPerfect will temporarily turn off several QuickCorrect settings — even in other currently open documents.

 jumping back and

 forth between a macro or merge document and a "normal" document may

 ▸ QuickCorrect doesn't replace "incorrect" words in its list with correct

-This macro toggles these
+The QC.wcm macro toggles these

 QuickCorrect and QuickWords settings on and off.
 It also sets certain